jacobslusser/JwtAuthRenewWebApi/docs/Validating-JWT.md

 Once the `ClaimsPrincipal` is set, we can make use of it in any controller that needs that lookup data.
 For example, below we pull the current user ID from the `ClaimsPrincipal`.
-We can then use that to make sure the user is only requesting the user record for him / herself, and not another user.
+We can then use that to enforce permissions and make sure the calling user can only request his / her own record, and not another user's.

 ```cs
 [Authorize]